 Garry Kasparov is considered to be the greatest chess player of all time.
 From 1986 to 2005 he was ranked world’s number 1 for 225 out of 228 months!
 Kasparov holds a record for winning 15 consecutive tournaments.
 He is also the youngest ever undisputed world champion at age of 22.
-Great deal of his chess success should be contributed to his opening preparation.
-Kasparov did such a great job analyzing positions at how, that he has won many of his games due to home preparation.
+A great deal of his chess success should be contributed to his opening preparation.
+Kasparov did such a great job analyzing positions at how that he has won many of his games due to home preparation.
 Here are the top 10 openings Kasparov plays.

 1. e4 c5 2.
 Nf3 Nc6 3. d4 cxd4 4.
 Nd4 g6 5. c4

 The Sicilian Defense – Accelerated Dragon is a solid opening which leads to a somewhat positional game.
 Black often employs the Hedgehog formation, avoiding the Yugoslav Attack altogether.
 Kasparov is a universal player, and of course doesn’t afraid of opening complications.
 This line of the Sicilian is probably a bit more passive than 13th World Champion would prefer.
 That was probably the reason why he faced it so often.
 But Maroczy Bind is there to give Garry Kasparov the play he needs.

 1. e4 e5 2.
 Nf3 Nc6 3.
 Bb5 a6 4.
 Ba4 Nf6 5.
 O-O

 Ruy Lopez is one of the most popular chess openings with the theory developed up to move 40.
 White has multiple ideas in his sleeve.
 One of the main ones are spoiling black’s pawn structure or keeping the tension and provoking black into pushing the pawns.
 Kasparov is excellent at understanding the positional nuances in Ruy Lopez.
 He is also superb at opening preparation.
 Brilliance of preparation in highly theoretical lines gives him a stable edge.